Translate this page

 • having sore breasts for 2 weeks after your treatment

-• not menstruating as usual, 4-8 weeks after your treatment
+• not menstruating as usual, by 6 to 8 weeks after your treatment

 • persistent pregnancy symptoms.